flusity/flusity-CMS/README.md

    </ul>
    <p>Login to system user:  Demo User Name: Tester and password: 1234 ,The project is still ongoing, it is planned to add more functionalities</p>
    <br>

-Author's address https://www.flusity.com
+   The <b>"event calendar"</b> plugin is being developed, but it is still 45% complete Author's address https://www.flusity.com

 Autoriaus adresas https://www.flusity.com